ilthraim/LaZagna/setup_files/README.md

   - Description: Segment in vtr architecture xml file to use for 3D SB interlayer connections.

 - **sb_input_pattern**: `list`
-  - Description: [description here]
+  - Description: Pattern to use for 3D SB inputs.

 - **sb_output_pattern**: `list`
-  - Description: [description here]
+  - Description: Patternt to use for 3D SB outputs.

 - **sb_location_pattern**: `list[str]`
   - Specifies the pattern for SB locations.
 Available pattern options are: